Scroll down and I will introduce myself .... but first ....

 for Rastafari and Shared Histories.

 I travel to many countries in the world, and I have many friends all over the world.
-I have been in the UK to support Black History Month activities since 2007.
+I have been in the UK to support Black History Month activities since 2007, running Dub Poetry workshops in schools and colleges, and taking up invitations for residency opportunities and events across the UK.

 As well as performing poetry, I also promote poetry events and this year the successful "Jamaica Poetry Festival" was staged in August virtually from Kingston, Jamaica.
 You can link through to watch at the top of this page.